°®ÎŰ´«Ă˝

 In the world of personal branding, you’re the product.
 If the thought of marketing yourself feels foreign, consider that you’re paid for your experience and skills.
 It makes sense, therefore, that you would want to create a brand and promote yourself to potential employers.
 This could be through a resumé, social media marketing or another avenue.

-To start, here are a few personal branding tips: Think about what makes you great.
+To start, here are a few tips: Think about what makes you great.
 What about you stands out?
 What are your best qualities?
 Are you creative?
 Reliable?
 Outspoken?
 If you’re stumped, imagine what your best friend or other people would say if they were asked to describe you.

 Another great way to define yourself is to consider what you would enjoy doing even if you weren’t getting paid.
 This allows you to visualize the bigger picture without a job or an industry limiting you.
 Additionally, identifying the qualities of individuals you find most inspiring can help you further pinpoint your core brand attributes.